CNU-DLandCV-lab/Weakly-Supervised-3D-Graph-Deep-Learning-Framework/README.md

 # Prerequisites

-Before using the model, you first need to compile the customized tf_ops in the folder tf_ops (we use the customized grouping and sampling ops from PointNet++).
+Before using the model, you first need to compile the customized tf_ops in the folder tf_ops (we use the customized grouping, sampling and interpolation ops from PointNet++).

 Check and execute tf_xxx_compile.sh under each subfolder.
 Update the python and nvcc file if necessary.
 The scripts has been updated for TF1.4, so if you're using TF version < 1.4, refer to the original script provided with PointNet++ for compilation.